”Most Powerful Banker” Loved Monmouth Beach

 —Benjamin Franklin

 Born in Troy, NY in March 1840, Baker had massive holdings in banking, insurance, utilities, real estate, and railroads.
-Starting out as a bank clerk in 1856, he had controlling interests in more than 80 companies upon his death.
-But despite his massive wealth and influence, Baker was one to shy away from publicity.
+Starting as a bank clerk in 1856, he had controlling interests in more than 80 companies upon his death.
+But despite his massive wealth and influence, Baker seldom wanted any publicity.
 “His aversion to being interviewed was deeper than the Atlantic,” according to Forbes.
-He was called the “Sphinx of Wall Street.”

-Baker is also remembered for his fabulous philanthropic efforts — donating much of his fortune to various causes.
+Baker should be remembered and revered for his fabulous philanthropic efforts — donating much of his fortune to worthy causes.
 In 1924, he endowed the Harvard School of Business donating $5 million to build the campus along the Charles River.
 He also gave $2 million to Cornell University in New York and another $1 million to construct the Baker Memorial Library at Dartmouth University in Rhode Island.
-He also funded Baker Field at Columbia University in New York City.
+Baker Field at Columbia University in New York City was built with his support.

-He was also president of the Central Railroad of New Jersey, which controlled the Long Branch & Sea Shore Railroad and helped to make our area a suitable spot for the high society.
+He was also president of the Central Railroad of New Jersey, which controlled the Long Branch & Sea Shore Railroad and helped to make our area a suitable spot for the high society (and all who came after).
 The trains, which also served a thriving fishing business, stopped running in town in 1946.

-In later years, Baker’s “Shingle-Style” home was owned by the brother of Diamond Jim Brady, the tycoon know for his gargantuan appetite.
+Legend is that in later years Baker’s “Shingle-Style” home was owned by the brother of Diamond Jim Brady, the tycoon know for his gargantuan appetite.
 Summer visitors to the house included Cardinal Eugenio Pacelli, who would go on to become Pope Pius the 12th in March 1939, and the legendary Cuban band leader, Xavier Cugat.

 Thanks for the history lesson.
 I find it fascinating.
 The town hadn’t lost its appeal.